This question is actually one of the things that made me start taking pictures.

 Coinco doors seem to have disappeared from new games sometime in the late ’80s.
 I had one on an APB (1987), and Williams used them for pinball until around 1988.
 Coinco stopped supporting the amusement industry at some point in the ’90s.

-On Atari games, like Missile Command or Asteroids/Deluxe, a “pinball” door (the one that is longer than it is tall) is probably a Coinco door (or an Owl Eye door).
+On Atari games, like Missile Command or Asteroids/Deluxe, a “pinball” door (the one that is wider than it is tall) is probably a Coinco door (or an Owl Eye door).
 It’s on the over/under (tall, skinny) doors where I got confused.
 On Star Wars, for instance, Atari used both types of these doors.
 (TODO: Confirm both are mentioned in manuals.)

 On Williams arcade games, I think the black doors are all Coinco.
 (Defender had the shiny Williams pinball coin door.)